maban/styleguides/_resourcearticle/style-guide-driven-development-new-web-development.md

 site: http://john.albin.net/
 ---

-An overview of style-guide-drivien development and how it relates to agile development and modern web development practices.
+An overview of style-guide-driven development and how it relates to agile development and modern web development practices.